rapyd-ai/ai-workshop-16-07-2021/README.md

 1. Click below link for Registration. https://www.rapyd.ai/app/sign-up

-2. Please check your inbox and confirm your email using the link we sent you.
+2. Please check your inbox.
 ![Confirm Email](https://i.ibb.co/SnhKYmT/Screenshot-2021-07-16-at-10-24-03.png)

 3. Click on verify the link then should see the message "successfully verified".